-Shipyards are found on conquerable Islands spread around the maps, along with other types of structures.
+Shipyards are built on conquerable Islands spread around the maps, along with other types of structures.
 Such as refineries, that increase the mining yield of harvesting units.
 Also airfields, that allow the production and maintenance of extra aircraft.
 And defensive installations, to keep the Islands and nearby friendly ships safe.

 The Tenorran Defense Navy are the Naval branch of the Tenorran Union, a federal union of advanced nations.
 In true modern navy style, their units are fast, and primarily use missiles as weapons, as well as electronic warfare.
 The fight at long range, but their range comes at the cost of armor.
 Their biggest strength is their powerful air force.